TheBuckateers/Bucket-List/README.md

 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->

+09-02-21 7:36pm - Deployed to Netlify to get URLs for Heroku and MongoDB Atlas.

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->